emmy-codes/geekhaven-blog/README.md

 ![deployment_step_10](https://github.com/emmy-codes/geekhaven-blog/assets/70635859/05cd3c9a-f252-4d98-a6c5-9400a6338c4b)

-11. In order to keep my files safe when deployed, in my settings I changed DEBUG to False to prevent excessive information being shown when errors occurred which could potentially give people unwanted access.
+11. To keep my files safe when deployed, in my settings I changed DEBUG to False to prevent excessive information from being shown when errors occurred which could potentially give people unwanted access.
 I then updated my ALLOWED_HOSTS list to include my Heroku deployment links.
 12. Back on Heroku I switched to the Deployment tab and connected Github as the Deployment method.
 I searched my repository name and connected it.

 ![deployment_step_12](https://github.com/emmy-codes/geekhaven-blog/assets/70635859/aba54a9b-9436-4ad9-9e1c-6985be01cdce)